vishalanarase/grimoirelab/manifests/demo/README.md

 - **OpenSearch Dashboards** – exposed via the same LoadBalancer at `https://<LB-IP>/` (over the Kibana path) after NGINX proxies to the internal service.

+**Using a DNS domain name?** See [README.dns.md](README.dns.md) for configuration changes required when migrating from a LoadBalancer IP to a custom domain.

 ## Notes

 - Internal components (Mordred, SortingHat worker, NetSuite sync) communicate with SortingHat over